jbrunton/jbrunton.com/_posts/2025-02-20-what-we-should-mean-by-accountability.md

 <p class="label">Westrum organizational typology model (Westrum 2004)</p>
 </div>

-There is a growing body of evidence that these cultural climates predict organisational performance, and that generative cultures outperform others in a great many contexts (Westrum 2004; Edmondson 1996; Forsgren, N. and Humble, J. 2016).
+There is a growing body of evidence that these cultural climates predict organizational performance, and that generative cultures outperform others in a great many contexts (Westrum 2004; Edmondson 1996; Forsgren, N. and Humble, J. 2016).
 As Westrum observes:

 > The effects of information flow climate are pervasive.
 And they are pervasive because the climate shapes three key variables: alignment, awareness, and empowerment.

 Literature on safety-critical industries, in which failure may lead to injury or fatality, will often examine ‘safety cultures’.
-Organisational development theorists and human resources professionals in other forms of knowledge work may speak of ‘learning cultures’.
-Regardless, while the impact of failure may vary across industries, a generative culture typically predicts organisational performance, and the methods by which we achieve one are broadly consistent.
+Organizational development theorists and human resources professionals in other forms of knowledge work may speak of ‘learning cultures’.
+Regardless, while the impact of failure may vary across industries, a generative culture typically predicts organizational performance, and the methods by which we achieve one are broadly consistent.
 Therefore, this post uses the terms ‘generative culture’, ‘safety culture’ and ‘learning culture’ somewhat interchangeably.

 A final note on terminology: some of the authors cited focus their work on self-organising teams or safety-critical industries in which individuals act relatively autonomously.
 My view is that we should apply these definitions widely: a customer call centre agent with structured scripts to follow must still make independent decisions (e.g. when to escalate a customer complaint) and is operating within a complex wider system consisting of department processes, customer interactions, competing business priorities, market competition, etc. The number of jobs in which the work is both completely and coherently defined, and also completely isolated from complex wider systems, are vanishingly few.